nanda-aldiansyah/brazilian-ecommerce-sql-analysis/README.md

 # brazilian-ecommerce-sql-analysis
+Brazilian E-Commerce SQL Analysis
-SQL scripts used for cleaning and analyzing the Brazilian E-Commerce dataset, sourced from the “Brazilian E-Commerce Public Dataset by Olist” on Kaggle: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce
+This repository contains the SQL scripts used for cleaning and analyzing the Brazilian E-Commerce Public Dataset from Olist (Kaggle).
+The queries include data preparation, revenue analysis, customer insights, and monthly performance tracking.